vedupraity/ancientknowledgedatabase/chalisa/hanuman-chalisa/en.md

 Likewise, complying with Your preachings, even Vibhīṣhaṇa became the King of Laṃkā.

-You swallowed the sun, located thousands of miles away, mistaking it to be a sweet, red fruit!
+You swallowed the sun, located <a href="#juga-sahastra-jojana">juga sahastra jojana</a> (15.36 Crore km) away, mistaking it to be a sweet, red fruit!

 ##### prabhu mudrikā meli mukha māhī jaladhi lā~ghi gae acaraja nāhī .
 ##### durgama kāja jagata ke jete sugama anugraha tumhare tete ..
 10 ..